dcnieho/glassesValidator/README.md

 The simplest way to use glassesValidator is by means of its GUI, see above.
 The full workflow can be performed in the GUI.
 Specifically, it supports:

-- GlassesValidator project management, such as making new projects or opening them
+- GlassesValidator project management, such as making new projects or opening them.
 - Importing recordings into a glassesValidator project.
 Recordings can be found by glassesValidator by drag-dropping one or multiple directories onto the GUI or by clicking the `Add recordings` button (not shown) and selecting one or multiple directories.
 The selected directories and all their subdirectories are then searched for recordings, and the user can select which of the found